 Each driver is also required to undergo about 40 hours of training before getting behind the wheel of the 27-foot vehicle, though that hasn’t prevented one driver from accidentally accelerating into a house and crashing the Wienermobile into a stranger’s deck and garage.

 4. William “The Refrigerator” Perry isn’t as good at eating hot dogs as he looks.

-It’s well-known that competitors at the annual Nathan’s Hot Dog Eating Contest in Coney Island consume an unseemly amount of hot dogs— the current record-holder, Joey Chestnut, ate 72 in just ten minutes in 2017 — but rarely do any of them make news for how little they manage to eat.
+It’s well-known that competitors at the annual Nathan’s Hot Dog Eating Contest in Coney Island consume an unseemly amount of hot dogs — the current record-holder, Joey Chestnut, ate 74 in just 10 minutes in on July 4 — but rarely do any of them make news for how little they manage to eat.